Chxpz/cryptograna-market-maker/README.md

 - [ ] Add context awareness and memory to the agent for multi-step flows.

 ## 4. Admin & Security
-- [ ] Complete Admin Panel: system settings, logs, fund management, user management.
 - [ ] Add authentication (JWT, OAuth, etc.) and role-based access control.
 - [ ] Implement audit trails for all admin/user actions.
+- [ ] User management endpoints and UI.

 ## 5. Testing & Quality Assurance
 - [ ] Add unit and integration tests for all backend modules.